hmjahid/quality-tracker/README.md

 QualityTracker helps teams track and manage all mandatory steps and processes for various project types, ensuring consistent quality and smooth project phase transitions.

+---

+## 🚨 Major Project Structure Change
+- **Now 100% JavaScript/JSX:** All TypeScript files and dependencies have been removed.
+The project is now pure JS/JSX for easier builds and maintenance.
+- **Build system:** Uses Vite for the renderer and Electron for the desktop shell.

+---

 ## Features
 - **Dashboard:** Dynamic work type cards (add/edit/delete, deadlines, progress)
 - **Step Management:** Add, edit, delete, reorder (drag-and-drop), and mark steps as complete.
 Mandatory steps are visually distinct.